Six Boys And Thirteen Hands…

 ‘My name is James Bradley and I’m from Antigo, Wisconsin.
 My dad is on that statue, and I just wrote a book called ‘Flags of Our Fathers’ which is #5 on the New York Times Best Seller list right now.
 It is the story of the six boys you see behind me.

 ‘Six boys raised the flag.
 The first guy putting the pole in the ground is Harlon Block.
 Harlon was an all-state football player.
 He enlisted in the Marine Corps with all the senior members of his football team.
 They were off to play another type of game.
 A game called ‘War.’
 But it didn’t turn out to be a game.
 Harlon, at the age of 21, died with his intestines in his hands.
 I don’t say that to gross you out, I say that because there are people who stand in front of this statue and talk about the glory of war.
-You guys need to know that most of the boys in Iwo Jima were 17, 18, and 19 years old – and it was so hard that the ones who did make it home never even would talk to their families about it.
+You guys need to know that most of the boys in Iwo Jima were 17, 18, and 19 years old – and it was so hard that the ones who did make it home would never even talk to their families about it.

 (He pointed to the statue) ‘You see this next guy?
 That’s Rene Gagnon from New Hampshire.
 If you took Rene’s helmet off at the moment this photo was taken and looked in the webbing of that helmet, you would find a photograph…a photograph of his girlfriend.
 Rene put that in there for protection because he was scared.
 He was 18 years old.
 It was just boys who won the battle of Iwo Jima.
 Boys.
 Not old men.